Abhorrence of apartheid is a moral attitude, not a policy.

 I prefer to be true to myself, even at the hazard of incurring the ridicule of others, rather than to be false, and to incur my own abhorrence.

-abhorrence integrity moral-courage self-esteem
+abhorrence self-esteem moral-courage integrity

 What is the question now placed before society with the glib assurance which to me is most astonishing?
 That question is this: Is man an ape or an angel?
 I, my lord, I am on the side of the angels.
 I repudiate with indignation and abhorrence those new fangled theories.